-The reasons for the effectiveness of micro-influencers is their authenticity and relatability.
+The reasons for the effectiveness of micro influencers is their authenticity and relatability.
 For instance, Rachael is a food influencer who posts about “healthy(ish)” baking.
 She shares recipes, ideas, and tips on her blog and Instagram.
 Her brand endorsements are relevant and authentic.

 Reviews from influencers are a great way to increase your credibility and win the trust of your target audience.
-You can offer free samples of your products to influencers ask them to review them.
+You can offer free samples of your products to influencers and ask them to review them.

 A great way to use this strategy for lead generation is to combine such posts with a discount code or affiliate link.
 You can share a unique discount code or affiliate link with each of the influencers you are working with.

 These act as incentives and can encourage the followers of an influencer to make a purchase.
-Which makes it a great lead generation strategy
+Which makes it a great lead-generation strategy.

-When their followers use those codes or links to make a purchase, you could also provide a percentage as commission to your influencers.
+When their followers use those codes or links to make a purchase, you could also provide a percentage as a commission to your influencers.
 Not only is this strategy great for lead generation, but it can also help you build stronger relationships with your influencers.
 It really is a win-win strategy.

 Video reviews also work great as they enable your audience to see how your product works before they actually buy it.

 Did you know that influencer marketing on Instagram is worth $1 billion?
 This clearly indicates how effective Instagram is for influencer marketing.

 With over 1 billion monthly active users on Instagram, you shouldn’t overlook the potential this medium carries for lead generation.